 Herat, Afghanistar

 SRI LANKA

-We're delighted to be returning to Sri Lanka in 2014 with 4 projects to help disadvantaged children.
-We are also partnering with Born Free Foundation to support an elephant sanctuary housing our very own "Monsoon" elephant!
+We're delighted to have returned to Sri Lanka in 2014.
+We are currently funding 3 projects.

 Emerge Lanka

 A ground-breaking project to help abused young girls, through counselling, training and legal support.
 Many of the girls are as young as 12 years old and are living in sheltered accommodation away from their families.
-We are partnering with Gandys to support this project through the sale of Gandys Flip Flops in Accessorize stores (see page 11).